 In fact, the Defender has appeared in so many films, from Sahara to The Da Vinci Code, that it has an 11-page listing on the Internet Movie Cars Database (IMCDB.org).

-But now, just one year after the vehicle’s 65th anniversary, which was marked by celebrations and events around the world, the Defender is pulling into the garage and closing the door.
-Jaguar Land Rover Automotive PLC, as the parent company is officially known, has announced that production of the Defender, the model based on the original 1948 design, will halt in 2015.
-In August 2014, the company said that it had finalized a new design, but it did not say when it would be unveiled.
+But in 2016, the Defender officially went into retirement.
+In August 2014, Jaguar Land Rover Automotive PLC, as the parent company is officially known, announced that it had finalized a new design, but it did not say when it would be unveiled.

 Things become iconic largely by not changing.
 Will the new Defender further cement the vehicle’s legendary image?
 Or will it break with it entirely?